 What are Maitake Mushrooms?

-It is also known by its Japanese name maitake (舞茸, “dancing mushroom”) and is prized as a Chinese and Japanese medicinal mushroom f0r it’s health benefits.
+It is also known by its Japanese name maitake (舞茸, “dancing mushroom”) and is prized as a Chinese and Japanese medicinal mushroom for it’s health benefits.

 It is known for both boosting the immune system and inhibiting the growth of various types of cancer cells.
 Additionally, maitake mushrooms have a hypoglycemic effect and may be beneficial for the management of diabetes.

-And even if you aren’t into foraging for mushrooms on your own, you can typically find fresh cultivated Maitake Mushrooms at your local Asian grocery store.
+And even if you aren’t into foraging for mushrooms on your own, you can still make this amazing Hen of the Woods Recipe!
+You can typically find fresh cultivated Maitake Mushrooms at your local Asian grocery store, local grocery stores or try your local farmer’s markets.
 If you don’t see them, ASK!

 How long does it take for these to pickle?
-Well, as hard as it is to wait – give them at least 24 hours before you try them.
+Well, as hard as it is to wait – for good measure, give them at least 24 hours before you try them.
+The longer you wait the more tender their texture and flavorful the pickling with develop!

 They will keep for MONTHS in the refrigerator, making them one of the easiest ways to preserve your bountiful harvest – that is if you can resist eating them all right away.